 However, this is a one-way door.
 Once you give up grantor trust status, you lose the ability to transact with the trust on a tax-free basis.
 Accordingly, you must evaluate the conversion holistically—weighing the federal income tax consequences, the Washington tax savings, and the estate planning implications together.

-In addition, not all grantor trust powers can be easily released.
-The mechanics depend on how the trust was drafted and which specific IRC provision (Sections 673-679) creates grantor trust status.
+In addition, you cannot easily release all grantor trust powers.
+The mechanics depend on how the attorney drafted the trust and which specific IRC provision (Sections 673-679) creates grantor trust status.
 As a result, some trusts may require modification or decanting to accomplish this.

 For non-grantor trusts, Washington does not currently impose an income tax at the trust level.
 SB 6346 taxes only individuals, not trusts as entities.
 However, the state’s increasingly aggressive tax posture means this could change in future legislative sessions.